Winter Olympics Kick Off With Biting Winds And History-Making Wins

 Sweden won the first gold medal of the Winter Games on Saturday, but the United States and Norway also made history on a blustery and bitter cold day in Pyeongchang, South Korea.

-Swedish cross-country skiier Charlotte Kalla won top honors in the women's 15-kilometer skiathlon with a finishing time of 40:44.9.
+Swedish cross-country skier Charlotte Kalla won top honors in the women's 15-kilometer skiathlon with a finishing time of 40:44.9.

 Wohoo, ski queen Charlotte Kalla wins Sweden's first Olympic gold medal!
 Congrats! 🎉🥇🇸🇪 pic.twitter.com/IUNhSdTjC5— Sweden.se (@swedense) February 10, 2018